joshuaejs/arista_eos_audit/README.md

 The file [collect_eos_commands.py](collect_eos_commands.py) uses the variables defined in the file [input.yml](input.yml) to collect show commands from EOS devices.
 It supports collecting show commands in both text and JSON format.
-The commands output is saved in the [output](output).
-For each device there is a dedicated directory in the [output](output) directory.
+The commands output is saved in device directory in the [output](output) directory.

 ### [custom_show_tech_support.py](custom_show_tech_support.py)